pawelad/naurr/README.md

 $ python src/manage.py group_values_by_prefix --input_file=names.csv --output_file=grouped_names.json
 ```

-You can then load that JSON data directly to the database by performing an API call:
+You can then load that JSON data directly to the database by performing couple API calls:

 ```console
 $ # I'm using HTTPie (https://httpie.io/cli) as my API client